 MM2H Categories Explained

-The 2025 framework includes four primary categories:
+The programme currently includes four primary categories:

 1. Silver Category (5-Year Renewable Visa)